tea-ok/JAMK-course-review/README.md

 8. Run the [course population script](./scripts/populate_courses.py) - you have to install `sqlalchemy`, `pandas` and `python-dotenv` first.

-9. Now you can run the API with `dotnet run`
+9. Now you can run `dotnet restore`, followed by `dotnet run` to start the API.

 ## Contributors